FreeTAKTeam/FreeTAKServer-Docker/docs/docs/Installation/Raspberry Pi.md

 # Raspberry Pi 4/Raspberry Pi 3
 It is recommended to use a Raspberry Pi 4 with 4GB or 8GB of ram.

+This guide assums that you have a clean install of Raspberry Pi OS or Raspbian.

 #### Install Docker
 ```bash
 sudo apt-get update && sudo apt-get upgrade